sagar1250/JAVA/README.md

 how to create and how to take input and and output in array.

-prepared a time table for tomorrow.
+prepared a timetable for tomorrow.

-read the pdf from apna college course on time and space complexity.
+read the pdf from Apna College course on time and space complexity. revised the same - time and space complexity.